zectonal/homebrew-zc/README.md

 - only runs in your environment

-> We believe that your data and observability metrics in someone else's SaaS platform or Cloud is for their benefit and not yours
+> Data observability metrics in someone else's SaaS platform or Cloud is for their benefit and not yours

 # Connect with Us